Fleckism/SecurityPlus/My linked notes/Keylogger.md

 Actual Keylogger is a Windows-based software that can run in the background to monitor different kinds of computer activity (opening and closing programs, browsing websites, recording keystrokes, and capturing screenshots).
 (Screenshot used with permission from [ActualKeylogger.com](https://www.actualkeylogger.com/).)

 Keyloggers are not only implemented as software.
 A malicious script can transmit key presses to a third-party website.
 There are also hardware devices to capture key presses to a modified USB adapter inserted between the keyboard and the port.
 Such devices can store data locally or come with Wi-Fi connectivity to send data to a covert access point.
-Other attacks include wireless sniffers to record key press data, overlay ATM pin pads, and so on.
+Other attacks include wireless sniffers to record key press data, overlay ATM pin pads, and so on